chiho-kr/krphonenumber/README.md

 ## Feature Description
 ### 1. Phone Number Normalization and Formatting
-- **Handling Various Input Formats**:
+- **Handling Various Input Formats:**
-  Supports multiple forms of phone number inputs—including Korean mobile phones, landlines, long-distance calls, and international calls.
-Input phone numbers may include separators such as hyphens, spaces, parentheses, dots, tildes, etc., and also handles international notations (e.g., +82).
+  Supports various forms of phone number inputs, including Korean mobile phones, local phones, long-distance calls, and international calls.
+  Input phone numbers may include separators such as hyphens, spaces, parentheses, dots, tildes, etc., and also handle country code (e.g., +82).

+- **Normalization:**
-- **Normalization**: Extracts only the digits from the input phone number and converts it into a normalized form (e.g., "01012345678").
+  Extracts only the digits from the input phone number and converts it into a normalized form (e.g., "01012345678").

+- **Formatting:**
-- **Formatting**: Transforms the normalized number into the desired format according to user options (e.g., "010-1234-5678" or "+82 010-1234-5678").
+  Transforms the normalized number into the desired format based on user options (e.g., "010-1234-5678" or "+82 010-1234-5678").
-  - **Country Code Inclusion Option**:
-  - If `--country` is set to `True`, the phone number is prefixed with "+82 ".
-    - If `--strip-zero` is `False`, the original area code (e.g., "010", "02") is maintained, resulting in outputs like "+82 010-1234-5678" or "+82 02-123-4567".
-    - If `--strip-zero` is `True`, the leading zero is removed from the area code, resulting in outputs like "+82 10-1234-5678" or "+82 2-123-4567".
-  - If `--country` is `False`, the default format is applied (with or without the leading zero based on the strip-zero option) without a country code prefix.
+  The output varies according to the `--country` and `--strip-zero` options.
+  - **ITU-T E.123 / DIN 5008**: A pattern that separates the country code, area code, and local number with spaces.
+    - `python main.py --input input.csv --header False --country True --delimiter space --strip-zero False`: The leading zero in the area code is preserved.
+      - Example: `+82 010 1234 5678`
+    - `python main.py --input input.csv --header False --country True --delimiter space --strip-zero True`: The leading zero in the area code is removed.

+  - **RFC 3966 / NANP**: A pattern that separates the country code, area code, and local number with hyphens.
+    - `python main.py --input input.csv --header False --country True --delimiter hyphen --strip-zero False`: The leading zero in the area code is preserved.
+      - Example: `+82 010-1234-5678`
+    - `python main.py --input input.csv --header False --country True --delimiter hyphen --strip-zero True`: The leading zero in the area code is removed.
+      - Example: `+82 10-1234-5678`

+  - **Domestic Phone Network Numbers**: A pattern that separates the area code and local number with either hyphens or spaces without including the country code.
+The `--country` parameter is not specified.
+    - `python main.py --input input.csv --header False --delimiter space --strip-zero False`: Numbers are separated by spaces, and the leading zero in the area code is preserved.
+      - Example: `010 1234 5678`
+    - `python main.py --input input.csv --header False --delimiter space --strip-zero True`: Numbers are separated by spaces, and the leading zero in the area code is removed.
+      - Example: `10 1234 5678`
+    - `python main.py --input input.csv --header False --delimiter hyphen --strip-zero False`: Numbers are separated by hyphens, and the leading zero in the area code is preserved.
+      - Example: `010-1234-5678`
+    - `python main.py --input input.csv --header False --delimiter hyphen --strip-zero True`: Numbers are separated by hyphens, and the leading zero in the area code is removed.
+      - Example: `10-1234-5678`

 ### 2. File Processing Functionality (CSV and GeoJSON)
 - **CSV File Processing**: